NickDubelman/azamat/README.md

 If you don't want to (or can't) use an ORM for some reason, azamat might be able to help you.

-Azamat is a thin collection of utilities glued together to help you structure your Go code to access SQL databases.
+Azamat is a _thin_ collection of utilities glued together to help you access SQL databases in Go:

 - [sqlx](http://jmoiron.github.io/sqlx/) extends Go's standard library [database/sql](https://pkg.go.dev/database/sql) with some useful utilities.
 - [squirrel](https://github.com/Masterminds/squirrel) 🐿 is a SQL query builder.
 It allows us to programmatically build SQL queries.
 This is easier to read, less error prone, and more ergonomic than building query strings manually.